india-kerle/india-kerle.github.io/_posts/2024-02-09-fortnight.md

 👯 **Open source means taking seriously your community.**

 Given Explosion's central position in the open source Python eco-system, I've already witnessed just how important engaging with and the wider community is.
 The team takes seriously meaningfully engaging with the community, from the considered responses to issues on [their support forums](https://support.prodi.gy/) to regular blog posts, [case studies](https://explosion.ai/blog/nesta-skills), tutorials and even [a page on their website](https://explosion.ai/_/category/universe) highlighting the community's use of spaCy and Prodigy.
-I can also image that **_the tight feedback loop is helpful for informing the development of their tools_**.
+I can also imagine that **_the tight feedback loop is helpful for informing the development of their tools_**.

 <figure style="text-align: center;">
     <img src="/images/first_forum_response.jpg" alt="forum_screenshot" width="400" style="max-width: 100%;"/>